-"Ok," said the main, sure Gill meant the threat.
-Taking a deep breath, he looked up at Gill pleadingly.
+"Ok."
+The man was sure Gill meant the threat.
+Taking a deep breath, he looked up at Gill, his eyes wide and palms facing up.
 "Look, there's a place in New York."

 The man got up off the ground cursing, frustrated and feeling emasculated.
 He stomped over to one of the men who showed up.
 Seconds later police sirens could be heard and the streets cleared.

 Sitting in his car, Gill watched his display as it showed the movement of the man he left.
-His AI system had hacked the man's phone automatically; now Gill had location, sound, and potentially video to use to his advantage.
+His AI system had hacked the man's phone; Gill had location, sound, and video access to use.

-Before the sun rose, Gill got out of his bed in a small apartment much like a cheap hotel room.
+Before the sun rose, Gill got out of his bed in a tiny apartment much like a cheap hotel room.
 The bed and a small table with a single chair decorated the home.
 A small bathroom jutted out from one corner, and a closet took up another.
 Between them stood the front door.
-At the back, a small window looked out over the gray world; rain pouring down on tall buildings as far a the eye could see.
+At the back, a small window looked out over the gray world and rain poured down on tall buildings as far as the eye could see.

-Not closing the door to the bathroom, Gill took off his boxers, stepping into the shower, it turned on.
-The water flowing out at the preset temperature instantly.
-After five minutes the water turned off, bright pinpoint white lights came on, and fans blew warm air.
+Not closing the door to the bathroom, Gill took off his boxers and stepped into the shower; it turned on.
+The water flowed out at the preset temperature with no waiting for it to equalize.
+He enjoyed the sound of the water drops hitting the floor.
+Five minutes later the water turned off, bright pinpoint white lights came on, and fans blew warm air.
 Dried in seconds, Gill stepped out.
 He thought of shaving but did not bother to.

-Opening the closet, Gills grabbed a pair of boxers, the hanger released them from its clasps.
-All the boxers, socks, and t-shirts hanging there were white; all of the suits the same as each other.
+Opening the closet, Gill grabbed a pair of boxers; the hanger released them from its clasps.
+All the boxers, socks, and T-shirts hanging up were white.
+All of the suits were the same as each other.

-After dressing, Gill held his dark-blue tie close to his neck, and it automatically attached itself.
+Finished dressing, Gill held his dark-blue tie close to his neck, and it attached itself.

-Gill's display alerted him to a call.
-"Answer," he thought, and the Aivot system connected to the smartphone.
+Gill's Aivot alerted him to a call.
+"Answer," he thought and the system connected to his smartphone.
 "Hello, sweetie."

 The animated face of his daughter Sydnie beamed with happiness from his display.
 "Hi, daddy.
-Look," said Sydnie, loudly, holding up a tablet with a drawing of a unicorn riding on top of a spaceship.
+Look," said Sydnie speaking loud and holding up a tablet with a drawing of a unicorn riding on top of a spaceship.

-"Wow, that's pretty imaginative," said Gill, instinctively having his Aivot download the image file from the tablet.
+"Wow, that's pretty imaginative."
+Gill downloaded the image file from the tablet.

-Sydnie looked at the tablet, then back at her Dad, and back at her drawing again.
+Sydnie looked at the tablet, glanced back at her Dad, and back at her drawing again.
 "Mommy helped."

 "She said to draw a spaceship...
 So, I drew a spaceship.
 Then I wanted to draw a unicorn...
-So, I drew a unicorn," said Sydnie, pronouncing drew and draw incorrectly.
+So, I drew a unicorn."
+Sydnie pronounced drew and draw in a peculiar way.
 Looking back at her drawing, she stared at it for a second.
 "Do you like it?"